 PFC Irvin was charged with attempted murder and assault likely to produce death or grievous bodily harm of his civilian wife in Okinawa, Japan in 2015 by means of suffocation.
 The defendant stated that he found her dead in bed.
 Autopsy was performed by the military (AFIP) in Okinawa and the cause and manner were undetermined.
 The Government retained a civilian forensic pathologist who concluded the cause was homicide, based largely on a statement by the defendant.
 Dr. Schmunk was able to testify that, on the basis of the medical evidence, he agreed with the AFIP that the cause/manner were undetermined.
 The panel returned a verdict of not guilty on all charges.

 CPO Gallagher of SEAL Team 7 was charged with war crimes for allegedly killing an enemy ISIS combatant while stationed in Mosul, Iraq.
-Along with a team including attorneys New York Attorneys Tim Parlatore and Marc Mukasey, former NYC Police Commissioner Bernard Kerik, and military attorneys Maj.
+Along with a team including New York Attorneys Tim Parlatore and Marc Mukasey, former NYC Police Commissioner Bernard Kerik, and military attorneys Maj.
 Nelson Candelario (USMC), and Lt.
-Gregory Gianoni (USN), Dr. Schmunk advised on the lack of any evidence for injuries to the ISIS combatant.
+Gregory Gianoni (USN), Dr. Schmunk offered advice and testified on the lack of any evidence for injuries to the ISIS combatant that would have been inflicted by Gallagher.
 CPO Gallagher was acquitted of the charge.

 At the end of November 2019, Gallagher retired from the Navy with full honors, pension, and medical benefits.